The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Any connection to enterprise platforms often requires custom gateways or additional hardware.

 Software-centric control rooms are designed to run within the existing corporate network.
-They operate using established IP protocols and corporate security controls, making it easier to:
+They operate on-premise, without any inbound or outbound connections, use established IP protocols and secure connections, and identify users via a corporate directory such as Active Directory, making it easier to:

 • integrate with enterprise applications and data sources,

-• align with corporate IT and cybersecurity policies,
+• align with corporate user, IT and cybersecurity policies,

 • expand or adapt the system without building parallel infrastructure.